benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

   = render 'post', post: post
 ```

-It's simply the block that iterates through each post in the ```@posts``` collection, rendering the ```_post.html.haml``` partial for each itme.
+It's simply the block that iterates through each post in the ```@posts``` collection, rendering the ```_post.html.haml``` partial for each item.
 Why do this?
 Well, it's for the sake of our AJAX & jQuery magic, something that I'll run through in a moment.

 Finally, I'd like to show you a new file called ```index.js.erb```.